tiffany-t-s/a1-tiffanysemexant-a25/README.md

-Assignment 1 - Hello World: Basic Deployment w/ Git, GitHub, Glitch
+Assignment 1 - Hello World: Basic Deployment w/ Git, GitHub, OnRender
 ===

-*DUE: Sunday, March 17th by 11:59 PM*
+*DUE: Friday, August29, 2025 by 11:59 PM*

 First assignment!
-You will deploy the starting Web site that you will use this term to [Glitch](http://www.glitch.com/).
+You will deploy the starting Web site that you will use this term to [OnRender](http://www.onrender.com/).

-Treat this assignment as a chance to get up to speed on Git, GitHub, and Glitch, as well as experiment some with HTML/CSS/JS.
+Treat this assignment as a chance to get up to speed on Git, GitHub, and OnRender, as well as experiment some with HTML/CSS/JS.
 If you already know these, great!
 However, if you're new to them, spend several hours practicing, experimenting, and reading documentation.
 Don't just get your website up and done, as you'll need skills with these tools throughout the rest of the course.